Top 10 Queen Songs

 After two records focused largely on hard and progressive rock, Queen broke through to the mainstream with this ode to a high-priced call girl from their third album.
 It features a jaunty piano part and healthy doses of the multi-tracking and vocal harmonizing methods that would go on to become big parts of their signature sound.

 The range and diversity of Queen's music is nearly unmatched in the rock world, a fact proved to astonishing degree by the wide range of artists that performed at the 1992 Freddie Mercury Tribute Concert following the singer's death.
 Broadway stars rubbed shoulders with rock legends, metalheads and pop heroes, and everybody was able to find a great Queen song that fit their style perfectly.
-Whatever you may think of George Michael's public image, try not to get swept up in the moment when he leads 72,000 on the chorus of 'Somebody to Love.'
+The evening was capped by George Michael's take on this song, as 72,000 fans join in for the chorus.

 Freddie Mercury reportedly wrote this song during a 10-minute flash of inspiration, using his (self-described) limited guitar abilities to create a fantastic rockabilly number worthy of Elvis Presley himself.
 He plays the role of "the King" to the fullest vocally as well, crooning in a low register so playful you can practically see the curled lip and slicked-back hair.

-Is there anything we could write about this song that would possibly explain its appeal, or tickle your eyes as much as that gorgeous a cappella intoduction -- "Arrrrrrrrre you gonna take me home tonight?
+Is there anything we could write about this song that would possibly explain its appeal, or tickle your eyes as much as that gorgeous a cappella introduction: "Arrrrrrrrre you gonna take me home tonight?
 Ohhhh, down beside the red firelight" thrills your ears?
-Together with its partner on wax, 'Bicycle Race,' this song may have done as much for the cycling industry as anyone this side of Lance Armstrong.
+Together with its partner-on-wax "Bicycle Race," this song may have done as much for the cycling industry as anyone this side of Lance Armstrong.

-Queen bassist Roger Deacon steps into the spotlight, recording nearly all the instruments for this disco-rock classic after reportedly hanging out in the studio with 'Good Times' creators Chic.
+Queen bassist John Deacon steps into the spotlight, recording nearly all the instruments for this disco-rock classic after reportedly hanging out in the studio with "Good Times" creators Chic.
 Mercury contrasts the menacing low groove of the song with one of his most impassioned and fiery vocal performances, creating a masterpiece of tongue-in-cheek boastful taunting.

 Obviously, either of these songs could be on a list of the best Queen songs all by themselves, but it feels weird to talk about one without the other.
 Without these living, breathing, audio representations of motivation and victory, where would the sports world be?
 Here's a question we'd like answered: What did baseball, basketball, hockey and football players listen to when they won the world title before 1977?